 Singapore Company Registration Services

 Register Pte Ltd in Singapore is also a good option since it limits your liability to the business assets.
 That is, the business owner is considered a separate legal entity from the business.
 One of the directors and shareholders of the private company must be a Singaporean permanent resident.
 New private companies enjoy incentives from the government such as no corporate tax for the first SGD 100,000 and 17% tax if the annual revenue exceeds SGD 300,000.

 Get a Verifiable Address

 Before embarking on registering a company in Singapore, you are required to have a valid Singaporean address of where the offices will be located.
 You also need to liaise with Urban Redevelopment Authority to get a license to use the premises for commercial purposes.
 If you intend to use a rented house as the central office, you are required to get an approval from the Home Office Scheme.

 The downside of registering the company office under HOS is that you will not be allowed to recruit more than two foreign employees.
 It is recommended to work with a company incorporation service provider to make the right decision at this stage.

-Just in like in other parts of the world, some industries require all new companies to acquire a compulsory license.
-Please note that you cannot qualify for the license until the company is recognized and registered by ACRA.
-For example, if your business is going to operate in multiple sectors such as education, entertainment, and production of cigarettes, beer and other controlled products, you will need to get operating licenses from different government authorities and regulatory bodies.
+Just in like in other parts of the world, some industries require all new companies to acquire a compulsory licence.
+Please note that you cannot qualify for the licence until the company is recognised and registered by ACRA.
+For example, if your business is going to operate in multiple sectors such as education, entertainment, and production of cigarettes, beer and other controlled products, you will need to get operating licences from different government authorities and regulatory bodies.